Top 10 best hot hatchbacks 2024

-The best hot hatches combine sports car thrills with everyday usability – all at a reasonable price
+A hot hatch should combine driving thrills with everyday usability at a reasonable price – we round up the best

 Luckily, there are still hot hatchbacks on the market to satisfy your need for performance and practicality, some of which are relative newcomers such as Hyundai, along with well-established offerings from brands with big followings like Ford and Volkswagen.

-If you’re after something with even more space, but still plenty of performance, why not check out our list of the best sports and performance SUVs, or if you’ve decided you want a cheaper second-hand option read our best used hot hatchbacks list.
-Read on for our list of the top 10 best hot hatchbacks in 2023…
+If you’re after something with even more space, but still plenty of performance, why not check out our list of the best sports and performance SUVs.
+Or if you don't need the added spice of a hot hatchback, read our list of the best regular hatchbacks.

 1. Hyundai i20 N

-There were worries whether Hyundai’s success with the i30 N was just a fluke, but the arrival of the Hyundai i20 N has further proved the South Korean brand’s hot hatch credentials.
+There were worries whether Hyundai’s success with the i30 N hot hatchback in 2017 was just a fluke, but the arrival of the Hyundai i20 N has further proved the South Korean brand’s performance credentials.
 Under the bonnet lies a 1.6-litre turbocharged four-cylinder petrol engine with 201bhp, getting the pocket rocket from 0-62mph in just 6.2 seconds.
 There’s also a host of other upgrades including stiffer suspension and larger brakes, resulting in a car that constantly feels poised to attack a twisty road.

 3. Honda Civic Type R